 Vatican City, Jan 8, 2023 / 08:00 am

 Her sister Christina also described her own experience of sharing a glance with the Holy Father.

-“It felt like I was looking at Jesus, in a way.
-When I looked into his eyes, I didn‘t see only the man, the Pope, but also the One he serves.
+“It felt like I was looking at Jesus, in a way,” she said.
+“When I looked into his eyes, I didn‘t see only the man, the pope, but also the One he serves.
 There was so much love and kindness in his eyes.”

 Pope Benedict holds a special place in Jenny Uebbing‘s heart, as “the Holy Father who invited me home to the faith of my childhood.
 In a sense, he held open the door of the Church and welcomed me inside again,” she said.

 David Uebbing told CNA that “my wife and I were overjoyed at the pope‘s kindness and the gentle love you could see on his face when he kissed John Paul.”

 The Uebbings moved to Rome in early January 2013.
 “Before today we would have already said that Pope Benedict made our lives a lot more exciting than we thought he would, but when our youngest son was kissed by him today we were speechless,” David Uebbing said.